KungFuBei/Semester_Project/README.md

 # How to run
 We calibrate our data on Open ACC dataset (https://data.jrc.ec.europa.eu/dataset/9702c950-c80f-4d2f-982f-44d06ea0009f).
-Download the data on the website and run `Data_processing/`.
-The processed data is called "ar_idm_data".
-This data can be used for all rest codes and process.
+Download the data on the website and open `Data_processing/`, file_path is where the raw data stored.
+Run this code and then the processed data is called "ar_idm_data".
+This data can be used for all four models (Basic IDM, Hierarchical IDM, AR Model, TV-AR Model).
+After calibration and validation, the trace gotten from each model is needed to run Short-term Simulation and Long-term Simulation.

+# Prer